Intrinsic Step Jamming in Nanometer-Scale KPZ-like Rough Surfaces under Interface-Limited Crystal Growth and Retreat: Introduction

 \section{Introduction}

 In crystal growth theory, surface steps are traditionally regarded as the key microscopic degrees of freedom on smooth crystal surfaces, where individual steps are well defined, and their motion directly determines surface evolution.
-Under nonequilibrium conditions, such step dynamics govern growth modes and morphological stability as long as the surface remains smooth \cite{bcf, frank58, chernov61, pimpinelli, saito, sato2000, garcia, misbah10, einstein15book, akutsu15book}.
-This conventional picture, however, implicitly assumes a clear separation between step-dominated smooth surfaces and kinetically roughened surfaces described by continuum height fluctuations.
+Under nonequilibrium conditions, such step dynamics govern growth modes and morphological stability as long as the surface remains smooth \cite{bcf, frank58, chernov61, pimpinelli, saito, sato2000, misbah10, einstein15book, akutsu15book, Kotur21}.
+However, this conventional picture implicitly assumes a clear separation between step-dominated smooth surfaces and kinetically roughened surfaces described by continuum height fluctuations.

-In statistical mechanics, kinetic roughening is commonly discussed in terms of continuum height fluctuations and universal scaling behavior \cite{barabasi,vicsek}, whereas in crystal growth it is often associated with surfaces on which individual steps are no longer well defined \cite{bcf,van veenendaal,cuppen}.
-As a result, the same term may refer to different physical situations depending on the context.
+In statistical mechanics, kinetic roughening is commonly discussed in terms of continuum height fluctuations and universal scaling behavior \cite{barabasi,vicsek}, where a surface is assumed to obey the Family--Vicsek scaling function at non-equilibrium as $W(L,t)= L^{\alpha} f(t/L^z), \quad z=\alpha/\beta$, where $W(L,t)$ is the standard deviation of the surface height at time $t$ for a linear system size $L$, $f(x)$ is a scaling function.
+The scaling function $f(x)$ converges to 1 for $x \rightarrow \infty$ and converges to $x^\beta $ for $x \rightarrow 0$, and $\alpha$, $\beta$, and $z$ are the roughness, growth, and dynamic exponents.
+In crystal growth, kinetic roughening often refers to surfaces on which individual steps are no longer well defined. \cite{bcf,van veenendaal,cuppen}.
+The surface is considered to evolve in adhesive growth, in which the growth rate increases linearly with the driving force.
+In this manner, the same term may refer to different physical situations depending on the context.